ryanbateman/hivemq-mcp/README.md

             }
         },
       ```
+    - **Testing it via an MCP server inspector tool (useful for debugging):**
+    ```bash
+    npx @modelcontextprotocol/inspector node dist/index.js
+    ```
+    This will start an inspector tool that you can access on your localhost at `http://127.0.0.1:6274/`, which is useful for debugging tools, resources, prompts, etc.
     - **Via Stdio (Default):** Many MCP host applications will run this automatically using `stdio`.
 To run manually for testing:
       ```bash
       npm start